 Gayborhood v.
 Gay Ghetto

 The existence of the Gayborhood has been criticized and discussed in past posts.
-However, BOTH Queer Burner Leadership Summits (2012 and 2013) the attendees have discussed the real value 2013_Final_Web_LGof this part of the city is in it’s safety and familiarity for LGBTQ+ people.
+However, BOTH Queer Burner Leadership Summits (2012 and 2013) the attendees have discussed the real value of this part of the city is in it’s safety and familiarity for LGBTQ+ people.
 This is a place anyone who needs help will find real sanctuary if needed.

 The one sad fact about the Gayborhood is how it is often misrepresented by the perception of those who do not participate in it.
 Or those from within the LGBTQ community who sit on the sidelines like bitchy gossips peering down their nose and refer to it as the Ghetto; not unlike a gay man being called ‘faggot’ on the street.
 It’s slanderous and mean-spirited.